-December solstice starts shortest season | EarthSky.org
+Year's shortest season starts at the December solstice

 September equinox to December solstice: 89.84 days

 According to the computational wizard Jean Meeus, a Northern Hemisphere winter or Southern Hemisphere summer became the shortest season after the year 1246.
-The astronomical season between the December solstice and the March equinox will reach a minimum value of 88.71 days around the year 3500, and will continue to reign as the shortest season until about 6430.
+The astronomical season between the December solstice and the March equinox will reach a minimum value of 88.71 days around the year 3500, and will continue to reign as the shortest season until about the year 6430.

-Bottom line: By season, we mean the time between a solstice and an equinox, or vice versa.
-Shortest season begins on December 21, 2018.
-It’s a touch shy of 89 days in length.
+Bottom line: Earth’s shortest season begins at the solstice on December 21, 2021.
+The coming season – Northern Hemisphere winter or Southern Hemisphere summer – is a touch shy of 89 days in length.

-EarthSky astronomy kits are perfect for beginners.
-Order today from the EarthSky store